CristenPerret/SkyBinder/README.md

 doAction(xRatio, yRatio, Click, ReturnToOrigialPosition) - Where (,,true,true) Moves to 0.x,0.y, clicks, then returns cursor to OG position.
 ```
 ### Customizing the script
-* The Quantity of hotkeys are tied to the ActioName Array, so add/remove from that to add/remove hotkeys too.
+* The Quantity of hotkeys are tied to the ActionName Array, so add/remove from that to add/remove hotkeys too.
 * Easily title next to the hotkeys as ActionName and its Hotkeyed Actions are tied 1:1.
 * Assigning actions to the hotkeys are found at the very end of the script.
 Starting at `Action1:`
 ____